ericdequ/Sports/data/blog/Football/LG/handling_stunts_and_twists_staying_on_assignment.md

 ### Join the Discussion

 Have a unique tip or story about dealing with defensive stunts and twists?
-Drop it in the comments or share on social media using #GridironStrategy.
+Drop it in the comments or share on social media using #G ridironStrategy.

 ---